Adidas Finale

 The Adidas Finale is a brand of football made by Adidas.
-It is the current official football of the UEFA Champions League, Women's Champions League, and the Youth League; after Adidas took over the contract of official supplier from Nike in 2000.
+It is the current official football of the men's and women's UEFA Champions Leagues; after Adidas took over the contract of official supplier from Nike in 2000.
 The internal and external design of the ball changes reflecting improvements to football technologies taken from other Adidas-produced footballs.
-The external design is the "Starball" based on the stars of the UEFA Champions League and the Women's Champions League logo.
+The external design is the "Starball" based on the stars of the UEFA Champions League and Women's Champions League logo.
 Each year's ball keeps the branding name of Adidas Finale, excepting suffixes to designate the year.

 Usage

 During its introduction the Adidas Finale was only used in the latter stages of Champions League competition; it was not uncommon to see other balls in the early rounds, usually provided by the kit manufacturer or the ball supplier for the domestic league of the home team, including other Adidas balls.
 However, from 2006–07, the Adidas Finale had been used in all stages of the competition, including the play-off round which was introduced in 2009–10 followed with the group stages.
 The balls can also be seen in other UEFA competitions.
 These balls are also occasionally used in the UEFA Women's Champions League with similar graphics.
+During the start of 2024–27 cycle, the Adidas Finale is now used for competition proper such as play-off rounds and league phase.